AdamK2003/redx/README.md

 ### Requirements

 - NodeJS Gallium (16)
-- A Meilisearch deployment and an API key with enough access to search, add and delete documents
+- A Meilisearch 1.3 deployment (1.4 probably won't work) and an API key with enough access to search, add and delete documents

 ### Setup